05 Mar Words of Wisdom #1: Teacher Sharing and “Stealing”

 And now for the “stealing” part…

 No need to reinvent the proverbial wheel.
-Chances are someone in your building has an idea you could really use.
-The best way to find out is to ask and sometimes just look.
+Chances are someone in your building has an idea you could really use – and the best way to find out is to ask – and sometimes just look.
 Years ago a colleague stopped in my room after school and admired my Animal Farm bulletin board.
-As we were teaching the same novel but to different students, she asked if she might copy some of my images.
+As we were teaching the name novel but to different students, she asked if she might copy some of my images.
 Surely.
 And in return, she offered me copies of a vocabulary crossword puzzle she had developed.
 Win-win!

 Teacher Stealing Methods